-This review offers a comprehensive assessment of the innovation system of Colombia, focusing on the role of government.
-It provides concrete recommendations on how to improve policies that affect innovation performance, including R&D policies and identifies good practices from which other countries can learn.
+This book provides a comprehensive assessment of the innovation system of the Netherlands, focusing on the role of government and including concrete recommendations on how to improve policies that affect innovation and R&D performance.

 English, PDF, 476kb